hindercanrun/Nazi-Zombie-Farm-1.0/README.md

 - hindercanrun - Map Maker
 - Chex - Map Tester
 - Numan - Helped with scripting and general mapping support
+- JB - Helped with editing the menus and strings

 ## Disclaimer